Modelling reporting delays for disease surveillance data: Model application

 The available data consists of weekly counts of the number of dengue cases in Rio for the time period January 2011 -- December 2012, along with the associated delay information.
-The model used for estimation was the one given by \eqref{likelihood}--\eqref{betad} with $D=10$ and $\bm{X}_{t,d}=\bm{0}$ as no covariate information was available.
+The model used for estimation is the one given by \eqref{likelihood} with $D=10$ and $\bm{X}_{t,d}=\bm{0}$ as no covariate information was available.
 A single run of the model was performed with time $T$ being the 15th epidemic week of 2012 (see Figure \ref{delay.fig}), meaning that $t=1,\ldots,68$ weeks and $T=68$.
-The model was used to correct the total number of cases $N_T$ in that particular week, but also for the 9 weeks preceding it, as shown in Figure \ref{delay.fig} in green, along with 95\% prediction intervals.
-The plot indicates that the predictions actually identify the fact that there is an outbreak, although not all preceding observed values lie inside the prediction intervals.
+The model was used to correct the total number of cases $N_T$ in that particular week, but also for the 9 weeks preceding it, as shown in Figure \ref{delay.fig} (black dotted line), along with 95\% prediction intervals.
+The plot indicates that the predictions actually identify the fact that there is an outbreak.

+{To ensure the model provides a good fit to the data, we conduct a series of checks.
+First the predictive distributions of the totals $N_1,\ldots,N_{68}$ are computed from summing the respective $n_{t,d}$ over $d$.
+Figure \ref{fig:fitted} shows the predicted $N_t$ defined as the means of these distributions, plotted against the observed $N_t$ sorted in ascending order.
+The 95\% prediction intervals are also added, and the plot indicates that the model estimates capture the rank of the observed values very well, bearing in mind that 10 of the 68 values are based on data the model has not seen.}

+{Furthermore, we look at the sample mean, median and variance of the totals $N_t$ and check how well these are captured by computing the respective posterior predictive distributions of these three statistics (from predictive samples of the totals).
+The plots in Figure \ref{fig:MMV} indicate that the three statistics are well-captured (i.e. are not extreme with respect to the distributions).
+Also, to check whether temporal dependence in $N_t$ is well captured, we consider the sample auto-correlation in the $N_t$ for the first 8 lags.
+Figure \ref{fig:acf} shows that these are well-captured by the model, since the none of the observed values (vertical lines) are extreme with respect to the respective predictive distributions.}

+{A further aspect of the data we would like to ensure the model captures well, is the covariance, $\mbox{Cov}(n_{t,d},n_{t,d'})$ of the various columns in the data matrix (Figure \ref{table1}).
+To that end, we produce many replicates of the data matrix from the respective predictive distributions of $n_{t,d}$, from which we compute the predictive distribution of the sample covariance between each column.
+We then compute the lower tail area probability of the observed sample covariance value (as in Figure \ref{fig:MMV}).
+Table \ref{tbl:cov} shows these tail area probabilities, noting that only 3\% of these are extreme, i.e. smaller than 0.025 or larger than 0.975, indicating that the covariances are well captured. }